sonictl/sonictl.github.io/content/posts/2024-07-02-Add_delete_forward_for_MacOS_keyboard_with_Karabiner-Elements.md

 # Add a shortcut for 'delete_forward' on Mac OS

 Windows OS keyboard has 'backspace'(deleteBackward_or_delLeftward) and 'delete'(deleteForward_or_delRightward).
 However, MacOS has not deleteForward.

+Even though we have `fn`+`delete` to achieve this, this occupies your TWO hands.
+Unconvenient.

-This makes unconvenient.
-We can use the `Karabiner-Elements` app, which is an open-source free app, to patch this issue.
+Here, we use the `Karabiner-Elements` app, which is an open-source free app, to patch this issue.

 ps: in MacOS, the keyCode 117 means deleteForward_or_delRightward